 The views expressed herein are solely those of the author, unless otherwise noted.
 In no way should they be considered reflective of any other person, organization or entity, unless quoted.
 (Duh.)
 Reproduction of all material found herein without written consent is prohibited and generally not cool, but he’s usually amenable to being quoted with attribution and permission.
 So just ask, that’s all.

 And while he is not sponsored by anyone, he unapologetically chooses BlackBerry for mobile communications (including some blogging and maintenance here), Koss Stereophones (by which he drowns out the world and writes to the sweet sounds of, well, anything from pre-war blues to minimalist electropop to hot jazz to numbers station broadcasts) and swears by Lavazza, Illy, Caribou Coffee and Kansas City’s Roasterie.
+And definitely not Star*ucks.

 Oh, and a sincere thank you for stopping by and taking the time to read.
 Writing in the third person is exhausting.